zecure/shadowd.zecure.org/content/overview/shadowd.md

 This creates a new image based on [zecure/shadowd](https://registry.hub.docker.com/u/zecure/shadowd/) with a customized configuration file and starts it.

-## Manual Installation
+### Manual

 If you do not can or do not want to use a package you can also install shadowd manually by compiling it from source.
 If you are using a package you can skip this section and directly jump to the setup of the [database]({{< ref "#database" >}}).

-### Dependencies
+#### Dependencies

 The server is written in C++.
-To compile it on a Unix-like system you need:
+To compile it on a Unix-like system you need the following tools.

  * g++
  * make
  * cmake

-Several libraries are also required:
+Several libraries are also required.

  * libssl
  * libboost